Seen in approximately 1 in 10,000 births, giant omphalocele causes abdominal organs to protrude into the base of the umbilical cord.

-Groff underwent a comprehensive evaluation at the Center, which included a detailed level II ultrasound, a fetal echocardiogram (a specialized ultrasound of the fetal heart) and an ultrafast fetal MRI.
-She then met with the multidisciplinary team that would be treating her and her baby, including surgeons, maternal-fetal medicine specialists, and neonatologists, to go over treatment options and what to expect throughout the pregnancy.
+Groff underwent a comprehensive evaluation at the Center, which included detailed fetal imaging tests, and met with the multidisciplinary team that would be treating her and her baby to go over treatment options and what to expect throughout the pregnancy.

 Right from the start, Lindsay knew she had made the right choice.